joshbegley/nyt-latest/README.md

 `Yemen’s Houthi rebels attacked an oil storage facility in the city of Jeddah.
 It was the group’s latest attempt to inflict economic damage on Saudi Arabia after seven years of war in neighboring Yemen.`\
 https://nytimes.com/video/world/middleeast/100000008273090/saudi-arabia-aramco-fire.html?searchResultPosition=4

-**Biden Administration Plans to Offer Older Americans Second Booster Shots**\
+**Biden Administration Plans to Offer Second Booster Shots to Those 50 and Up**\
-`The plan will offer people 65 and older — and possibly some younger adults — the option of another booster, in case infections surge again soon.`\
+`The plan will give people the option of another booster without recommending it.`\
 https://nytimes.com/2022/03/25/us/politics/biden-second-booster-shot-older-americans.html?searchResultPosition=5

 **Questlove: Collecting Is an Act of Devotion, and Creation**\